Hi beautiful,

 Step 3: Set a Consistent Sleep Schedule

-If you need to change your sleep times, do it slowly.
-Adjust your bedtime and wake-up time by just 15-30 minutes each day.
-This gradual change helps your body adjust without too much disruption. - Be Cautious on Weekends:
+- If you need to change your sleep times, do it slowly.
+Shift your bedtime and wake-up time by just 15-30 minutes each day.

 Step 4: Use Relaxation Techniques